TelegraphCreative/abodu-fed/site/content/pages/2.product/index.md

       type: image_grid_with_color_block__list--item
       image_grid_with_color_block__list--item__heading: 'Turn-key furniture package:'
       image_grid_with_color_block__list--item__list:
-        - 'Dining table, from our friends at XXX'
+        - 'Dining table, from our friends at Hay.'
+        - 'Dining chairs, from our friends at Muuto.'
-        - 'Sofa, from our friends at Article'
+        - 'Sofa, from our friends at Article.'
         - 'Coffee table, from our friends at Article.'
         - 'Queen storage bed, from our friends at Ikea.'
         - 'Queen mattress, from our friends at Casper.'